ceena.dev

 The approach

-Bring the context to the agent, inside the tool they already use.
-The support agent lives as a Gmail add-on: it classifies the incoming issue, assembles account and reservation context through MCP-connected tools, retrieves similar previously resolved emails, and drafts a reply grounded in that precedent.
+Bring the context and the reasoning path to the support person, inside the tool they already use.
+The support agent lives as a Gmail add-on: MCP-connected tools pull account and reservation state, a retrieval agent searches internal docs and resolved emails, and a relevance check keeps weak matches from driving the answer.

 How it works